 The Pyramid of the Sun at Teotihuacán, Mexico also has a 1000 yard perimeter.

-During all the centuries of darkness experienced by Western civilisation when knowledge of our planet’s dimensions was lost to us, all we needed to rediscover that knowledge was to measure the base perimeter of the Great Pyramid then multiply by 'seconds' in a day.
+During all the centuries of darkness experienced by Western civilisation when knowledge of our planet’s dimensions was lost to us, all we needed to rediscover that information was to measure the base perimeter of the Great Pyramid then multiply by 'seconds' in a day.

 This used to be common knowledge.
+Isaac Newton knew it.